-If a party chooses to submit a trial brief (which is optional) it must file and serve its brief not later than three calendar days before trial.
+If a party chooses to submit a trial brief (which is optional) it must file and serve its brief not later than three business days before trial.
 Same day service is required.

-As noted earlier in this order, deposition transcripts are to be filed promptly with the Clerk of Court upon preparation; any deposition that has not been filed with the Clerk of Court by close of business two work days before trial shall not be used by any party for any purpose at trial.
+Any deposition that has not been filed with the Clerk of Court by close of business two work days before trial shall not be used by any party for any purpose at trial.

-7. Trial: February 8, 2010 at 9:00 a.m.
+8. Trial: May 21, 2012 at 9:00 a.m.

 Trial shall be to the court.
-The parties estimate that this case will take five days to try.
+The parties estimate that this case will take two weeks to try.
 Absent further order of this court, the issues to be tried shall be limited to those identified by the parties in their pretrial conference report to the court.
 The court shall try the issues of liability and damages without bifurcation.
 A copy of this court's procedural order for non-jury cases is attached.